linu31/My-Portfolio/README.md

 👉 [View Live Portfolio on vercel](https://my-portfolio-jade-five-44.vercel.app/
 )
-Replace the above link with your actual deployed Netlify URL.
+Replace the above link with your actual deployed vercel URL.

 ---